 The increase in proactive property inspections has resulted in more on time dog registrations and more legal cases to get dogs off the streets.

-Violet has developed a farm information pack for registering working dogs.
+A farm information pack has been developed for registering working dogs.
 This was sent out to farmers with registration forms and there has been a significant improvement in on-time working dog registrations.